How do I make an appointment!?

 Your provider will help guide you during a consultation on which Filler product will be best for the results you are looking for.

-Natural, pouty, plump, kylie lips are all achievable, may take multiple appointments.
+Natural, pouty, plump, kylie lips are all achievable but may take multiple appointments.

-Do not book appointment 1 month out from special event, give plenty of time to get perfect look!
+Do not book you filler appointment 1 month out from a special event.
+Give yourself plenty of time to get perfect look!

 Does it hurt?
 The lips are very sensitive, but topical numbing cream will be applied and a couple small pokes will be felt.
 Also, all the fillers have lidocaine in them.
 It is tolerable.

 What are possible side effects?
 Most side effects are mild or moderate in nature, and their duration is short lasting (7 days or less).
 The most common side effects include, but are not limited to, temporary injection site responses such as: redness, pain/tenderness, firmness, swelling, lumps/bumps, bruising, itching, and discoloration.
 As with all skin injection procedures, there is a risk of infection.
 One of the risks with using this product is unintentional injection into a blood vessel.
 The chances of this happening are very small, but if it does happen, the complications can be serious, and may be permanent.

 Filler can be reversed/dissolved with a drug called hyaluronidase which is kept in the office at all times.